EOSIO/welcome/docs/03_tutorials/20_tic-tac-toe-game-smart-contract-single node.md

 ---

 # Your Guide to Tic Tac Toe on EOSIO
 This tic tac toe tutorial guides you step by step to build a tic tac toe game which runs on an EOSIO blockchain.
-You create a smart contract containing the game logic, then compile and deploy this smart contract to the EOSIO blockchain.
-In this tutorial we use the EOSIO Testnet blockchain and show you how to play the game by calling the smart contract.
+You create a smart contract containing the game logic, then compile and deploy this smart contract to an EOSIO blockchain.
+In this tutorial we use a local [single node testnet](https://developers.eos.io/manuals/eos/latest/nodeos/usage/development-environment/local-single-node-testnet#gatsby-focus-wrapper) and show you how to play the game by calling the smart contract.
+[Getting Started](https://developers.eos.io/welcome/latest/getting-started/index) also uses a single node testnet.

 We explain the purpose of each step and why it is important.